 Since October 2008, Australia has also maintained additional autonomous sanctions in relation to Iran.
 These include travel and financial restrictions against individuals and entities not specifically designated by the UNSC, but which contribute to Iran's proliferation sensitive nuclear or missile programs or assist Iran violate its obligations under UNSC resolutions.
 The Australian Government announced additional autonomous sanctions in January 2013.
 The new measures took effect in July 2013 and January 2014.

 The Australian Government remains deeply concerned about the human rights situation in Iran, including the use of capital punishment, in particular for juvenile offenders; violations of political and media freedoms; and discrimination against religious and ethnic minorities.
 The Government has repeatedly and strongly urged the Iranian authorities to respect the human rights of its citizens.
 Australia has expressed these concerns in multilateral fora, including the UN General Assembly and the UN Human Rights Council.

-Australia's exports to Iran amounted to $206 million in 2011-2012.
-Primary export items included barley, wheat and meat (excl beef).
+Australia's exports to Iran amounted to $277 million in 2013.
+Primary export items included wheat and meat (including beef).
 It is likely that a portion of Australia's exports to Iran are transshipped through Dubai and are not captured by these figures.
-Imports from Iran amounted to $63 million over the same period.
+Imports from Iran amounted to $26 million over the same period.
 Australians considering commercial or other dealings with Iran should familiarise themselves with the operation of the United Nations Security Council Resolution-mandated sanctions regime and Australia's autonomous sanctions, and seek independent legal advice before making commercial decisions.